testillano/h2agent/README.md

          testillano/h2agent_build "" doc
 ```

-You could use the script `./build_all.sh` to automate all those operations.

 ## Docker-executable image

 To build an static-autonomous executable docker image, you shall need to build the project docker image, which is located at project root: